puppetlabs/puppet-docs/source/puppet/4.0/reference/system_requirements.markdown

 ### Mac OS X

-Although we publish packages for Mac OS X, we do not run automated testing on it.

 - A package for Mac OS X, version 10.9 (Mavericks) and higher will be available at a later date.

 Platforms Without Packages